niuiic/modern-neovim-configuration/README.md

 - Some completion sources and the status line plugin may crash for unknown reasons.
 - Code folding may be misplaced after re-entering the file.

+## FAQ

+- GLSL syntax diagnostics not working

+`glslangValidator` requires files to have a specific suffix, check [document](https://github.com/KhronosGroup/glslang#execution-of-standalone-wrapper) for details.

 ## Screenshot

 Some functions are not convenient to display with pictures, please check `lua/plugins.lua`.